DaChro/ogh_summer_school_2020/README.md

 # Installation

-To reproduce the tutorial, certain packages and other dependencies are required (if you don´t want to install everything yourself, you might want to use the Docker image, see below).
+To reproduce the tutorial, certain R packages and other dependencies are required (if you don´t want to install everything yourself, you might want to use the Docker image, see below).

 Install a current version of R and the following packages: